nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 ## What are the essentials?

 Ideally, we want to grab solid basics that can intermingle with one another so you can layer as needed.
-You also want to be able to take everything from summer to winter to back again.
+You also want to be able to take everything from summer to winter and back again.
 This is a lifestyle, people.

 I jest, but it's nice to have options all year.